Why You Need to Make Gen Z Renters Part of Your Apartment Marketing Strategy

 While millennials have historically garnered all the attention from multifamily apartment properties, Generation Z is quickly overtaking the rental market.
 This age group — typically born between the mid-1990s and 2010 — is starting to seek housing without the help of their parents.

-Gen Z, often misconstrued as millennials, make up about 26 percent of the U.S.s population and contribute about $44 billion to the American economy, according to various estimates.
-As such, this young population should definitely be an extremely important part of your marketing strategy.
+Gen Z, often misconstrued as millennials, makes up about 27.7 percent of the U.S. population and accounts for $29 to $143 billion in direct spending, according to various estimates.
+As such, this young population should definitely be an extremely important part of your apartment marketing strategy.
 Gone are the days of traditional marketing, as this generation has a shorter attention span and a mobile-only mindset.

 Gen Z renters are looking for efficiency in the leasing process, new communication channels, and enhanced amenities.
 As these young adults continue to enter the rental market, it will become increasingly important for you to understand their expectations.
 Consider the following strategies to attract Gen Z renters: